-Here’s a quick step by step guide to installing a vent after the fact.
+Here’s a quick step by step guide to installing a dryer vent in an existing bale wall.
 Be sure that you do this job with the power turned off to the house.
 I suggest you turn off all of the power, so there’s no risk of hitting a live wire buried in the bales.

 It’s best to cut a larger hole than what you need as trying to cut a perfect size hole in a bale wall can be difficult.
 By all means, try it if you want as you can always enlarge your first attempt and continue with the method below.
 Much will depend on what size vent (or other protrusion you’re working with) you are trying to install.
 It will also depend on the density of your bales.